All Episodes

 And the whole thing's shaken up.

-There's so many front-loaded states here that it would be Well, it's not a gare no, it wouldn't be a guaranteed loss just by virtue of the votes there, but it would it would be it would be the old momentum factor that would that would uh then emerge and and might lead To uh performances in future states down the road less than what polling numbers indicate he will do.
+No, it wouldn't be a guaranteed loss just by virtue of the votes there, but it would be the old momentum factor that would then emerge and might lead to performances in future states down the road less than what polling numbers indicate he will do.

-Yeah, they're uh uh no, they'll they'll have to like, you know.
+No, they'll have to like, you know.

-Uh you mean Rudy?
+No, you mean Rudy?

 Would he lose momentum?

-Well, no Republican's ever gonna get that.
+Well, no Republican's ever going to get that.

 Right.

-Uh because the whole point of the Republican primary process, as far as the media is concerned, Reggie, is to destroy them all.
+Because the whole point of the Republican primary process, as far as the media is concerned, Reggie, is to destroy them all so that whoever wins it doesn't have a prayer during the general election.

-If it's Huckabee, uh, well, I guess the people of Iowa are not concerned that somebody else from Hope, Arkansas might win the Republican nomination and who's got a weight problem.
+If it's Huckabee, well, I guess the people of Iowa are not concerned that somebody else from Hope, Arkansas might win the Republican nomination and who's got a weight problem.

 Can he keep it off?